gnss-sdr/gnss-sdr/README.md

 # How to build GNSS-SDR

-This section describes how to set up the compilation environment in GNU/Linux or [Mac OS X](#macosx), and to build GNSS-SDR.
+This section describes how to set up the compilation environment in GNU/Linux or [Mac OS X](#macosx)t, and to build GNSS-SDR.
 See also [our Building Guide](http://gnss-sdr.org/documentation/building-guide "GNSS-SDR's Building Guide").

 GNU/Linux
 ----------